marsch/Microservices/SecureAccessControl/IAMConcept.md

     2.  or make a request to the authorization service, which maps all authorization policies

 **TODO** > Our preferred version ist the use of middleware for authorization and a model which allows adding attriibute based access control (ABAC) to role based (RBAC).
+Our preferred version ist the use of middleware for authorization and a model which allows adding attriibute based access control (ABAC) to role based (RBAC).
+See the AccessControl documentation for more details.

 The validation of JWT can be done by the Gateway, but also by any service/module, which has access to the JWS public key of the AuthService.